 I will admit to being calmed by watching Bob Ross paint happy little clouds in a warm, blue sky.

-*Please note that as these fibers are hand-dyed, colors may vary slightly from batch to batch.
+*Please note that these are hand-dyed in small batches and colors may vary slightly from braid to braid.

 BFL: Part of the English Longwool Family, the Bluefaced Leicester (pronounced "Lester") breed was developed in the early twentieth century.
 With a micron count of 24-28, it’s fine enough to wear next to the skin and durable enough to wear well.
 The staple length is between 3 and 6 inches, which makes it a great fiber for beginning spinners.
 It is also moderately feltable.
 Our base is a 50/50 blend of brown and white fiber.

 75% BFL wool / 25% tussah silk: The silk adds luster & strength to this go-to wool.
 The BFL in this blend is a white.

 50% baby camel down / 50% tussah silk: Pure luxury!
 With a micron count of 16 to 18, and a staple length of 1-3 inches, baby camel down can be as soft as cashmere.
 For a fiber that is so soft and fine, it is strong for a luxury fiber.
 Camel down doesn't tend to felt easily, but it can be achieved.
 Silk adds luster and strength.
 Not an easy blend for a new spinner as it is short and slippery.

 40% Manx Loaghtan / 40% Kent Romney / 20% Kid Mohair: a PortFiber custom blend!
 Manx is a rare, old breed of sheep from the Isle of Man.
 It averages 29-31 microns with a staple length around 3 inches.
 Kent Romney is also a medium grade wool from England with a similar staple length and fineness to the Manx.
 Kid mohair adds shine and strength.
 This is a hardy blend, great for socks, mittens, perhaps an outerwear sweater or cardigan.